 Services for Students With a Disability

 At Brock University we want to accept and accommodate all students who learn at different levels.
-If you’re suffering from a mental health issue and need accommodation it’s important to seek support from the office of Services For Students with a Disability (SSWD) well in advance of your arrival to Brock.
-SSWD provides services and supports to students with a documented disability.
+If you’re suffering from a mental health issue and need accommodation it’s important to seek support from the office of Student Accessibility Services (SAS) well in advance of your arrival to Brock.
+SAS provides services and supports to students with a documented disability.
 They’re here to support students through the educational process, encourage independence and help students succeed.
-SSWD works within the Brock community to develop an equitable and accessible environment so students with disabilities are fully included in the university experience.
+SAS works within the Brock community to develop an equitable and accessible environment so students with disabilities are fully included in the university experience.

 There are a wide variety of services offered: